Pipes of War

 ‘What did he look like?’ asked HyJean.

 ‘Oh!
 Sorry.
 He was like… a giant stick insect that had mated with an out-of-date Twiglet.
-Actually, I got a photo of him on the way out for Instagram, look,’ said Flush, pulling up the photo on the phone to show the others.
+Actually, I got a photo of him on the way out for Jargle, look,’ said Flush, pulling up the photo on the phone to show the others.

-‘Lovely,’ said HyJean with a grimace.
+‘Lovely,’ said HyJean with a grimace as the haunting face stared back at her.

 ‘Anyway,’ continued Flush, ‘our followers chose the name Limescale as their favourite, so I think we should start calling him that.’